Hey Friends ... sign up for my newsletter and get my

 5. Mix it up BP- The coach throwing will mix up the pitches between a fastball, curveball, and changeup.
 Many BP sessions are what I like to call “feel good” sessions, where the coach throws it right down the middle, and the hitters hit the ball well.

-different youth hitting drills to prepare you for seeing the ball as well as possible.
+Use these different youth hitting drills to prepare you for seeing the ball as well as possible.

 Mechanics are important, but seeing the ball is more important.